 Canadian Athletic Therapists Association

 Our team of health professionals come from a variety of back grounds including Certified Athletic Therapists, Physical Therapists, Registered Massage Therapists, Psychologists, Acupuncturists and Registered Nurses.
 They all have extensive background in their areas of expertise.
-In sport we have worked with community level athletes all the way to professional athletes and we have all seen how improper technique can effect the office to construction workers.
+In sport we have worked with community level athletes all the way to professional athletes, from preparing them for activity to getting them back to it after injury and everything in between.

 What is a Certified Athletic Therapist?

 The Scope of Practice of a Certified Athletic Therapist includes the assessment, prevention, immediate care, and reconditioning of musculoskeletal injuries.
 Prevention includes musculoskeletal and postural evaluation, equipment selection, fitting and repair, warm-up, conditioning programs, prophylactic or supportive taping, and adapting to the activity environment and facilities.